ajeandouble/CTF/io-netgarage/level10/walkthrough.md

 # Walkthrough

-I recompiled level10_bis.c but due to difference with the process executing in gdb I couldn't resolve the channel this way.
+I recompiled level10_bis.c but due to difference with the process executing in gdb I couldn't fastly resolve the channel this way.
 Since I'm a lazy fuck I copied the executable into /tmp/ directly and modified the hardoded string ```/levels/level10_bis.pass``` into ```/tmp/l10/level10_bb.pass``` inside vim:

 My fake password file: